froocpu/bld_db/cube/README.md

 `["M'", "U2", "M", "U2"]`

-The resulting delta will look something like:
+The resulting 3-cycles will look something like:

 ```
 UF -> UB -> DF // or